HARSHILL2023/HARSHILL2023/README.md

 <br/>

+---

 ## `// who`

-Full-stack developer shipping end-to-end products in **Year 1 of B.Tech**.
-I work across the full pipeline — React UIs, Node.js APIs, MongoDB, Redis caching, Vercel deploys.
-I don't wait for the right semester to start building.

-I document every real decision publicly on YouTube.
-Not tutorials.
-Actual tradeoffs.

-> **Open to:** internships · collabs · open-source
+I'm **Harshil Patel** — a first-year B.Tech student building full-stack products end-to-end.
+React on the frontend, Node.js + MongoDB + Redis on the backend, shipped on Vercel.

+Not waiting for the right semester.
+Building now, learning by doing, documenting everything on YouTube.

+**Based in India &nbsp;·&nbsp; Open to internships, collabs & open-source**

 <br/>